maxi-jp/HTML5_Engine/README.md

 - **Sprite & Animation**: Full support for static sprites, sprite sheets, and complex animations.
 - **Sprite & Animation Support**: Render static sprites, sprite sections, and both basic and complex sprite sheet animations.
 - **Physics Integration**: Box2D physics support with easy-to-use Box2DGameObject classes for rectangles, sprites, and animated objects.
-- **Input Handling**: Unified API for keyboard, mouse, and gamepad input.
+- **Input Handling**: A powerful, abstract input system that maps actions (e.g., "Jump") and axes (e.g., "MoveHorizontal") to keyboard, mouse, and gamepad controls (with unified API for keyboard, mouse, and gamepad input).
 - **Audio Manager**: A simple yet powerful system to manage and play audio with optional analyzer support.
 - **UI & Menus**: Use standard HTML and CSS for creating game menus and overlays.
 - **Background Layers**: Create rich backgrounds with solid colors, gradients, parallax scrolling layers, and tilemaps.